MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/multistep-forms.md

 > [!NOTE]
 > - By default, the first step is added in create mode and additional steps are added in edit mode.
-> - Multiple steps within a single multistep form can have different step modes.
+> - Different steps within a single multistep form can have different step modes.

 ### Display back button